Table of Content

 - Configuration management

-Azure Pipeline is based on the strong foundations of CI/CD pipelines which continuously test, build and deploys.
-They also perform continuous deliveries automatically by testing and deploying the codes to the desired targets.
+This pipeline is based on the strong foundations of CI/CD pipelines which consistently test, build and deploy.
+They also perform constant deliveries automatically by continuous testing and deploying the codes to the desired targets in the project.

 Continuous Integration (CI)